stevoland/react-styleguide-generator-alt/README.md

 ## Remove the `styleguide` static for production

-It is most likely that you will not have use for the `styleguide` static prop when you're using your component in production.
-To remove the prop (and other unnecessary statics) during transpiling, use [babel-plugin-transform-react-remove-statics](https://www.npmjs.com/package/babel-plugin-transform-react-remove-statics)
+It is most likely that you will not have use for the `styleguide` static when you're using your component in production.
+To remove the static (and other unnecessary statics) during transpiling, use [babel-plugin-transform-react-remove-statics](https://www.npmjs.com/package/babel-plugin-transform-react-remove-statics)

 ## Troubleshooting